-We have already noted that the appropriate object of dogmatic theological thought can only be found within the temporal order of experience.
-We have established that that object cannot be anything but the Divine Word-revelation as that revelation presents itself within the modal aspect of faith.
+We have remarked that the object of dogmatic theological thought can only be found within the temporal order of experience.
+We have established that it can be nothing but the Divine Word-revelation as it presents itself within the modal aspect of faith.
 This latter is made into a theological problem in the theoretical attitude of thought by being placed over against the logical function of theological thinking.
 We must now try to realize the significance of the distinction between the Word of God in its full and actual reality and in its restricted sense as the object of theological thought.
 This is necessary in order to answer the question as to whether it is true that this distinction would withdraw from theological dogmatics its chief subject-matter, which would amount to a complete destruction of dogmatic theology in its traditional sense.